+Bu siness Core Re quirements

 ACG 203 & ACG 204 Principles of Financial Accounting and Principles Managerial Accounting

 BUS 400 Business Policy

 FIN 201 Financial Management

 ISA 201 Introduction to Information Technology and Analytics

 LGLS 211 The Legal Environment of Business

 MGT 200 Management Principles and Practice

 MGT 201 Operations Management

 MKT 201 Foundations of Marketing Management

-l iberal Arts Core Requirements
+Lib eral Arts Core Requirements

 ECO 113 Microeconomic Principles

-ECO 114 Macroeconomic Principles
+l ECO 114 Macroeconomic Principles

 LCS 121 Introduction to Literary Studies

-MATH 110 Mathematical Analysis
+l MATH 110 Mathematical Analysis

 MATH 201 Statistics I

 Two Humanitie es Survey Courses

+Lib eral Arts Distri bution Requirements - Modes of Thought 2

+ence Modes of Thought

+One Historical Mode of Thought (Upper Division)

+One Literary M ode of Thought (Upper Division)

+Two Scientific Modes of Thought 3

+Lib eral Arts Electi ve

+One Elective

+Lib eral Arts Minor Requirement

-Four Courses (selection is made from a variety of liberal arts disciplines) $^4$
+Four Courses (disciplines) 4 selection is made from a variety of liberal arts

+Op en Elective

+One Elective

-- Must include one 400-level. - 3 credits from the required liberal arts minor may be applied to this distribution. - Include 1 Lab Science.
-One science course must be at the 300 or 400 level. - Some minors require more than 12 credits. - Students who complete the Financial Planning Track requirements above must also complete 1 additional non-degree credit courses (Estate Planning) through Bryant University's Executive Development Center (or other CFP Registered institution offering these courses) to satisfy the CFP Board of Standard's education requirements.
-Students enrolled in the Financial Planning Track will be required to successfully complete a Financial Planning Internship (under the same structure as existing Financial Services Internship FS 391). - Satisfies a topical area for the educational component of the CFP designation. - Satisfies a topical area for the educational component of the CFP designation if the context of the internship is financial planning.
-Faculty approval is required for counting FS 391 as a Financial Planning internship.
+1 Must include one 400-level.

+2 3 credits from distribution. the required liberal arts minor may be applied to this

+3 Include 1 Lab level.
+Science.
+One science course must be at the 300 or 400

+4 Some minors require more than 12 credits.

+5 Students who above must al (Estate Planni Center (or othe satisfy the CF Students enro successfully o complete the Financial Planning Track requirements so complete 1 additional non-degree credit courses ng) through Bryant University's Executive Development er CFP Registered institution offering these courses) to P Board of Standard's education requirements.
+Illed in the Financial Planning Track will be required to complete a Financial Planning Internship (under the e as existing Financial Services Internship FS 391).

+6 vical area for the educational component of the CFP

+7 Satisfies a top designation if vical area for the educational component of the CFP the context of the internship is financial planning. val is required for counting FS 391 as a Financial nship.

+122 122 credits required for graduation